 Owen records that one of the customs of the village was the ringing of a hand-bell by the parish clerk before a funeral procession.
 It is thought that this was to warn traffic on the narrow lanes of the procession, though certain legends suggest that the ringing of a hand-bell was undertaken to save the soul of the departed from the clutches of Satan.
 The Llanfair bell was also used to announce the selling of tithes.

 Owen was grateful to a farmer of Plas Einion (132542), old John Roberts, who told him of several interesting traditions.
 Apparently, certain offences upon conviction entailed a penance of standing in the church in a white sheet.
 Though Roberts admitted he had not seen this practice, he knew of individuals, including the late parish clerk who had.
 The farmer also told Owen of the custom of instructing those guilty of petty offences to distribute white bread (interesting that it should be white bread) to the poor after morning prayers on a Sunday.
 Owen found other witnesses to this tradition, including a John Lewis of Graigfechan (147544), who claimed he had received such a loaf.
 According to Roberts, some funeral processions of a distance required the use of a, ‘Elor feirch’, essentially an elaborate bier carried by specially trained horses, since it was uncomfortable for the beasts.
 He remembered two funerals that needed the elor feirch, the last in 1808 when a Robert Llwyd of Cerygoerion was laid to rest.
 Roberts also claims that his father used to celebrate Christmas on 14th December with readings to the servants, after the change to the Gregorian calendar in 1752 effectively dismissed 11 days.
 While celebrations were also held within the community on the 25th, Roberts’ father until his dying day maintained the old calendar.
 Roberts also told Owen of the tradition of spreading consecrated soil on the ground of a cock pit, in order to dispel any possible bewitchment.
 It is a difficult truth that cock-fighting was often undertaken in churchyards, indeed many competitive sports were, and Owen asks whether this was due to the consecrated nature of the ground, effectively ensuring fairness, and avoidance of curses.
 Roberts last tale was possibly the most interesting.
-Again on the theme of the power of spells and curses, the old farmer informed Owen of the practice of evicted tenants cursing unscrupulous farmers by placing the 109th Psalm, a particularly strong Psalm, written down on paper, into a crevice in a wall and covering it up so as not to be found.
+Again on the theme of the power of spells and curses, the old farmer informed Owen of the practice of evicted tenants cursing unscrupulous farmers by placing the 109th Psalm, a particularly strong Psalm of vengence and ruination of ill doers, written down on paper, into a crevice in a wall and covering it up so as not to be found.
 It was believed that as long as the Psalm was unfound, ruin would follow the farmer.

 St John’s Festival, or Gwyl Ifan was celebrated within the parish, when tithes were auctioned off, largely to the farmers of the parish, though sometimes, too much ill feeling, to outsiders.
 Owen tells of a tithe beer, Gwrw Degwm being sold, which being a strong and very drinkable ale, caused many a hasty bid which was, as he says, later, ‘repented of at leaisure’.